 We, on the whole, tend to stay on the strip.
-Vegas is a very confined area with almost every amenity, activity and attraction concentrated in quite a small area, especially when compared to other cities, but in a way, this makes getting around worse as it’s often not worth getting a cab, but it’s still a pretty long walk.
+Vegas is a very confined area with almost every amenity, activity, and attraction concentrated in quite a small area, especially when compared to other cities, but in a way, this makes getting around worse as it’s often not worth getting a cab, but it’s still a pretty long walk.
 Wherever you stay you will end up walking A LOT.
 Even simple things like pools and restaurants in the hotel itself can be quite a hike!
 These Mega-Resorts at BIG.
 So the key is to find a way to minimize your walking as much as possible, the best way to do this is to choose a hotel right in the middle of things.
 And that means being on the strip.

 Top 10 Hotels On The Las Vegas Strip – Our List

-So Take some time to peruse our list It would be very easy to just put the “BEST” most expensive hotels in descending order but we wanted this list to be useful to everyone, no matter the budget and tastes.
+So Take some time to peruse our list, It would be very easy to just put the “BEST” most expensive hotels in descending order but we wanted this list to be useful to everyone, no matter the budget and tastes.

 Las Vegas Hotel Prices

 First of all, all the prices we quote are averages.
 Vegas hotel room Prices fluctuate like the wind.
 But we have tried to settle on a good average price.
 You might pay more when busy or less when quiet.
-We use a three $ rating next to the heading to indicate the price bracket $-Budget $-Moderate $$$-High-End but we also include a prices range for above standard rooms.
-That way you know instantly if that hotel is in your budget.
+We use a three $ rating next to the heading to indicate the price bracket $-Budget $-Moderate $$$-High-End but we also include a prices range for above-standard rooms.
+That way you know instantly if that hotel is within your budget.
 WE ALSO ALWAYS INCLUDE TAXES AND RESORT FEES!!!
 We hate resort fees, like everyone, but they are a fact of life in Vegas now.
 So we just ignore them, only looking at the bottom line price in order to compare.
 We give you this upfront.

 Overall Hotel Prices in Vegas are CHEAP.
 It may not seem this way, as they are $100’s of dollars a night but the reality is for what you are getting they are fantastic value.
-Compare to any other big city and see what you get for similar money!
+Compare it to any other big city and see what you get for similar money!